 - 2 tablespoon coconut flakes

 - Preheat your waffle iron.

-- Combine the flax seed and water in a small bowl to make a flax egg.
+- Combine the flax seed and 3 tablespoon of hot water in a small bowl to make a flax egg.
 Set aside.

 - Combine the almond milk and apple cider vinegar in a measuring cup, stir thoroughly and set aside.